KPV

 Oral nanoparticle-delivered KPV in DSS colitis

-Hyaluronic-acid nanoparticles carrying KPV reduced colonic inflammation and tissue damage in dextran-sulfate-sodium colitis mouse models more effectively than free KPV at equivalent doses.
+Hyaluronic-acid nanoparticles carrying KPV reduced colonic inflammation and tissue damage in dextran-sulfate-sodium colitis mouse models more effectively than free KPV at equivalent doses, establishing nanoparticle delivery as the preferred oral-research strategy for KPV.

 Brzoska T. et al., Endocr Rev · 2004

-KPV reduced LPS-induced cytokine release in cultured keratinocytes, supporting a topical anti-inflammatory profile relevant to atopic dermatitis research.
+KPV reduced LPS-induced cytokine release in cultured keratinocytes, supporting a topical anti-inflammatory profile relevant to atopic dermatitis research and confirming the absence of pigmentary side-effects.

 Safety profile